Cruz801/code-quiz/README.md

 # code-quiz
 ## Purpose
-To test one's knowlege on what people would call the golden age of JDM vehicles.
+To test one's knowlege on what some people would call the golden age of JDM vehicles.
 ## Built With
 * HTML
 * CSS